S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/define-and-monitor-metrics.md

 -   **Rate**: Weekly
 -   **Responsibilities**: Team leads track data
 -   **Baseline**: Response Time for Customer Requests for week 10 of 2025
--   **Threshold**: Exceeds 85% of baseline (after 4 weeks): team leads call a team meeting to assess the situation
 -   **Target**: Decrease average response time for customer requests by 30% over 4 weeks.
+-   **Triggers**: Exceeds 85% of baseline (after 4 weeks): team leads call a team meeting to assess the situation

 ** umber of Customer Complaints**